typescript-cheatsheets/react/ADVANCED.md

  }
 ```

+### Using `forwardRef`

+For "true" reusability you should also consider exposing a ref for your HOC.
+You can use `React.forwardRef<Ref, Props>` as documented in [the basic cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/blob/master/README.md#forwardrefcreateref), but we are interested in more real world examples.
+[Here is a nice example in practice](https://gist.github.com/OliverJAsh/d2f462b03b3e6c24f5588ca7915d010e) from @OliverJAsh.

 ## Render Props

 Sometimes you will want to write a function that can take a React element or a string or something else as a prop.
 The best Type to use for such a situation is `React.ReactNode` which fits anywhere a normal, well, React Node would fit: